Solve Common Online Teaching Problems

 Luckily, you can run a very successful class by cutting down on in-person Zoom time and shifting some of the class time to asynchronous activities.
 This can help both you and your students overcome Zoom fatigue.
-Learn more about using a mix of asynchronous and synchronous teaching, and explore our asynchronous activities articles for ideas.
+Learn more about using a mix of asynchronous and synchronous teaching.

 Another tip is to build more engaging activities throughout a Zoom session.
 If you've been talking for fifteen minutes or more, it might be time to shift to something interactive, whether that's starting up a discussion or activity or even just asking an open-ended question and getting students to type a quick answer into the class chat.
 See some ideas from Stanford instructors on how to alleviate Zoom fatigue.

 It takes some intentional effort to build a community online, and peer-to-peer community can be among the hardest to support.

 Breakout rooms are an excellent tool to encourage student-to-student conversations.
 Sometimes very short (~5 minute) sections work better than longer ones, depending on the task.
 You can do a range of small-group activities in Zoom that will help students connect with each other.

 You can also reinforce student-to-student community by rethinking some assignments--consider awarding points for low-stakes social interactions (i.e., writing an introduction on the class discussion board), or assigning group projects to encourage students to get to know each other.
 See more ideas on supporting student interaction from Stanford instructors.

 You'll want to think about intentional ways to build classroom community, such as sharing some information about yourself and encouraging students to come to office hours.
 Some of the tips in adding warmth to live video calls might also be helpful.
 Try building time into the class structure specifically around community-building.
 See more ideas about creating opportunities for connection and presence from Stanford instructors.